stevenfranceschetti/stevenfranceschetti.github.io/_posts/2026-05-28-something-new.md

 Honestly, I’m here for it.
 Despite having worked in Higher-Ed IT the specialized nature of technology means I’m looking at an entire field of study that feels vast, more than a little overwhelming, and so removed from my own starting skill set that it feels like starting from scratch.
 I’m here for that too.
 Hence, the return to my long neglected GitHub account.
-Part notebook, part development space, and part ‘to be determined.
+Part notebook, part development space, and part ‘to be determined.'